 As part of the Termination Agreement, Illumina paid us a Reverse Termination Fee of \$98.0 million, from which we owed our financial advisor associated fees of \$6.0 million.
+We recorded the \$6.0 million of associated fees owed to our financial advisor in the "Sales, general and administrative" expense line in the condensed consolidated statements of operations and comprehensive loss for the nine months ended September 30, 2020.

-Pursuant to the Termination Agreement, in the event that, on or prior to September 30, 2020, we enter into a definitive agreement providing for, or consummate, a Change of Control Transaction, then we may need to repay the Reverse Termination Fee (without interest) to Illumina in connection with the consummation of such Change of Control Transaction.
-If such Change of Control Transaction is not consummated by the two year anniversary of the execution of the definitive agreement for such Change of Control Transaction, then we will not be required to repay the Reverse Termination Fee.
+Pursuant to the Termination Agreement, in the event that, on or prior to September 30, 2020, we entered into a definitive agreement providing for, or consummated, a Change of Control Transaction, then we may have been required to repay the Reverse Termination Fee (without interest) to Illumina in connection with the consummation of such Change of Control Transaction.
+If such Change of Control Transaction was not consummated by the two year anniversary of the execution of the definitive agreement for such Change of Control Transaction, then we would not have been required to repay the Reverse Termination Fee.
 As indicated in ASC 450, Contingencies, a gain contingency usually is not recognized in the financial statements until the period in which all contingencies are resolved and the gain is realizable.
-As such we have deferred the gain from the Reverse Termination Fee from Illumina until the date when the associated contingency is resolved and accordingly, we recorded the \$98.0 million as "Deferred Gain from Reverse Termination Fee" in the condensed consolidated balance sheet as of June 30, 2020.
+As such, we deferred the gain from the Reverse Termination Fee from Illumina until the date when the associated contingency was resolved and accordingly, we recorded the \$98.0 million as "Deferred Gain from Reverse Termination Fee" in the condensed consolidated balance sheet as of September 30, 2020.
+Subsequently, on October 1, 2020, the contingency clauses lapsed.